monkeylyf/herthrone/README.md

 Decide the way of defining a card.
 I don't think it's a good way to define a class(Card) in a dynamic way(loading raw stats from json) in Java.
 But on the other hand
 I will go with the json/property file way to avoid tons of boilerplate code to repeatedly implementing the interfaces with same way

-1.5.
-Get rid of all the abstract class.
+Create Hero/Spell/Minion/HeroPower stats in properties file.(yaml because of the complexity of a card stats and mechanism)

-4. Create Hero/Spell/Minion/HeroPower stats in properties file.(yaml because of the complexity of a card stats and mechanism)
+ActionManager that receive various of actions and trigger them conditionally, or trigger other conditional actions, like secrets(Let's implement it first)